sprov03/blog.dev/readme.md

 This is my blog written in PHP, JS, and Laravel.

+## Getting Started

+- Clone this repository
+- Create a database for this application
+- Create a '.env.local.php' file inside of 'blog.dev/'
+- Add the contents of 'env-template.php' to '.env.local.php'
+- Add your database logins to the values
+- Run 'composer install'

 ## Official Documentation

 Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).